 6-8 WEEKS BEFORE THE MOVE

 - Call your moveON moving relocation specialist.
 Set a date for the agent to visually or by telephone survey your home and prepare an estimate.

 - If your company is paying for your move, refer to their moving policy to determine the services the mover may perform.

-- Do you want to do any of the packing — or will you have it done by our professional and experienced packers?
+- Do you want to do any of the packing?
+Will you have it done by our professional and experienced packers?
 Your agent will be happy to discuss packing services with you.

 - Inform your relocation specialist everything that is going to be moved.
 Any items that you do not disclose or that are added later to the shipment will increase the cost.
 This applies even if you have a binding estimate.

 - Sign the Order for Service after you are sure you have a clear understanding of each section.
 If you have any questions, ask your moving specialist to explain the details.

 - Keep the name and phone number of your salesperson or move coordinator handy.